ElianDELMAS/LittlePrincess/README.md

     - Village = https://sketchfab.com/3d-models/minecraft-village-map-ultimate-3d-exploration-21b7887fd3794c2bbe9980e15e917004
   - Planet 3
     - Mountains = https://www.turbosquid.com/3d-models/free-obj-model-minecraft-style-floating-rock/1086461
+- Textures:
+  - Planet 1
+    - All the block/painting textures of the museum were taken on internet

 ## All tutorials we followed, and for what part of the project: